Morales del Vino: Population and social information

 Morales population was over 2400 people at the beginning of 2007, but it has quickly increased recently due to its location close to Zamora, the capital of the province, and the good communication of the N-630 Ruta de la Plata road, that crosses the West of Spain, from Asturias to Andalucía.
 The roadworks that will end up with a new motorway, the A-66, are about to finish.

 There are many new buildings in Morales del Vino due to the new population living there, and there are many new businesses and services in the village nowadays.
 Some of the new houses in the town are apartments but most of them are cottages or single houses with their own swimming pool and beautiful gardens.
 You can find in the town centre some shops and supermarkets, several bank branches, a petrol station, a chemist shop, several bars, press and lottery, fast food and some nice restaurants.

 The main economic resource of Morales used to be farming, either cattle, sheep, pig or grassland farming.
 Nowadays, the village is bigger due to the people from Zamora who live in it because of the more tranquil environment, the lower property values, and the commodities available in Morales.
 There are many people employed now in bars, industry, offices and other services, but even now one finds a beautiful rural landscape around the village.

 Many areas of Northwest Spain are famous for the food.
 Morales del Vino is placed within some quality of origin demarcation for food, as the Zamorano Cheese, Zamorano Chorizo and Tierra del Vino Wine.
 Cheese and wine are the most representative products from these region and Morales holds two high quality cheese factories that can be visited.
 These factories produce cheese from the local sheep and cow milk.
-Visitors shouldn't leave Morales without tasting these local products.
-These products are essential in the daily diet of many 'moralinos', as the pulses and vegetables are too.